If you are feeling nervous about your first pregnancy appointment then you’re certainly not alone.

-- How long can I expect morning sickness to last?
+- How long can I expect morning sickness or vomiting to last?

 It might be easier said then done, but your first prenatal or antenatal appointment is an exciting time, so even though you may be nervous or anxious, you should try and enjoy what should be a special and memorable day.

 To help prepare, write down a list of questions you’d like answered, and don’t be afraid to ask anything – there’s definitely no silly questions and you certainly won’t be judged or made to feel embarrassed at any time.

 Your appointment will probably last between 30-60 minutes, and having your partner with you may help calm your nerves.

 By the end of the appointment you should hopefully feel relieved and encouraged, particularly because a medical expert has spent the time doing everything necessary to set you up for the best possible care during your pregnancy.